Everything You Need to Know About WWOOFing in New Zealand

 Originally called “Working Weekends on Organic Farms”, the organisation kicked off in autumn 1971 when Sue Coppard, a secretary living and working in London, realised the need for education into organic living, especially for those who did not have the opportunity to support an organic way of life.
 After successfully organising a weekend of working at a biodynamic farm with four friends, the WWOOFing ball started rolling.

-There is now more than 50 WWOOF organisations worldwide… and counting…
+There are now more than 50 WWOOF organisations worldwide… and counting…

 What is it like to be a volunteer?